enspyrco/monorepo/README.md

 # the_process

-A tool to automate "the process".
+A tool to automate "the process", a system for organising collaboration.

 ## Help Docs